bd – Quickly Go Back to a Parent Directory Instead of Typing “cd ../../..” Redundantly

 How to Use bd in Linux Systems

-Assuming your currently in the top directory in this path:
+Assuming you are currently in the following long directory path:

-and you want to go to Documents directory quickly, then simply type:
+and you want to go to the Documents directory quickly, then simply type:

 $ bd Documents